How to Treat Eczema and Perioral Dermatitis Naturally

 The skin is a complex and amazing organ.
 Its basic function is to act as a barrier for our insides, protecting them from the outside world.
-It helps to detoxify, to sense, to hydrate, to regulate heat, to release toxins, and to protect.
-It is also a main concern of many people to look and feel beautiful as the skin is one of the most noticeable characteristics of a person.
+It helps to detoxify, sense, hydrate, regulate heat, release toxins, and protect.
+Many people also want to look and feel beautiful, as the skin is one of a person's most noticeable characteristics.

-• Are there specific foods irritating the Large Intestine and being expressed on the skin?
+Are there specific foods irritating the digestive system and being expressed on the skin?

-Skin conditions can show up with various underlying causes and need to be addressed on a case-to-case basis.
+Skin conditions can have various underlying causes and need to be addressed on a case-to-case basis.
 That said, common TCM pattern differentiations that may present are the presence of heat, wind, and/or dampness with some underlying deficiency.

-My favorite part of utilizing TCM for skin conditions is that it addresses the whole body as our bodies are made up of interconnected organ systems that work in union with one another.
-It is important to note that health changes, especially ones that impact the surface of the body but are rooted deeper, take time to change and heal.
-These conditions can get better long term with a topical fix but taking the time to address the root cause seems to have longer-lasting impacts on the bodi’s overall health, hence skin health.
+My favorite part of utilizing TCM for skin conditions is that it addresses the whole body, as our bodies are made up of interconnected Organ Systems that work in union with one another.
+It is important to note that health changes, especially ones that impact the surface of the body but are rooted deeper take time to change and heal.
+These conditions can get better long term with a topical fix but taking the time to address the root cause seems to have longer-lasting impacts on the body’s overall health, hence skin health.

-This article will address common skin conditions and various natural ways they can be treated such as looking at dietary changes, stress, and beauty/cleaning products and routines.
+This article will address common skin conditions, such as eczema and dermatitis, as well as various natural ways they can be treated, such as dietary changes, stress, and beauty/cleaning products and routines.

 What is Eczema?

 Eczema (also known as dermatitis) is a superficial skin inflammation characterized by vesicles, redness, edema, oozing, crusting, scaling, and itching.
-There are many types of dermatitis hence “eczema” is an umbrella term for these conditions.
-Some specific types express symptoms that worsen in warmer weather, colder weather, due to food and lifestyle choices, or with contact with skin irritants.
+There are many types of dermatitis, so “eczema” is an umbrella term for these conditions.
+Some specific types express symptoms that worsen in warmer or colder weather due to food and lifestyle choices or with contact with skin irritants.

 There are various types of eczema yet the main type we will be discussing here is Atopic Dermatitis (AD).